Acacia-AI-Society/laundry_bot/bot_help.md

 Send the command /status to see a live dashboard.
 • ✅ Available: Free to use.
 • ❌ Running: Currently in use (shows time remaining).
-• ⚠️ Finished: Cycle done, but clothes are still inside.
+• ⚠️ Finished: Cycle done, but clothes from previous user might still be inside.

 *3. Collecting Laundry (Important!)*
 When your laundry is done, the bot will send you a message with a button: